👩 LGC Women Empowerment Initiative

 Strengthening Women.
 Strengthening Communities.

-Empowering women isn’t just about equality — it’s about unlocking one of the most powerful catalysts for community transformation.
-When women gain access to education, income, and leadership opportunities, the impact reaches families, schools, and entire economies.
+Empowering women isn’t just about equality — it’s about unlocking the most powerful catalyst for community transformation.
+When women gain access to education, income, and leadership opportunities, the ripple effect extends to families, schools, and entire economies.

 • Poverty Among Women:

-In Gujarat, India, an estimated 21.5% of the rural population lives below the poverty line, with women disproportionately affected due to limited access to education, employment, and property rights (Gujarat Samachar, 2024).
-Nationally, 15% of women are multidimensionally poor, facing barriers in health, education, and livelihood (UN Women, 2023).
+In Gujarat, India, an estimated 21.5% of the rural population lives below the poverty line, with women disproportionately represented due to lower access to jobs, education, and property rights (Gujarat Samachar, 2024).
+Nationally, 15% of women are classified as multidimensionally poor — facing barriers in health, education, and livelihood (UN Women Data Portal, 2023).

 • Economic Inequality:

 Only 5.3% of women in India have sole or joint ownership of land or housing (UN Women, 2023).
-This lack of assets limits financial security and reduces women’s participation in household and societal decision-making.
+This lack of asset ownership limits financial security and reduces women’s participation in decision-making both at home and in society.

 • Employment Barriers:

-India’s female labor force participation rate stands at just 25%, compared to over 70% for men (World Bank, 2023).
-In Gujarat, many rural women work in informal sectors with little or no pay, while managing unpaid domestic responsibilities.
+India’s female labor force participation rate remains just 25%, compared to over 70% for men (World Bank, 2023).
+In Gujarat, many women in rural and low-income areas work in informal sectors with little or no pay, often balancing unpaid domestic work with economic hardship.

 • Education & Skills Gap:

-While primary education enrollment for girls has improved, rural women continue to face challenges completing secondary and higher education.
-Access to vocational training and digital literacy remains limited — especially for women below the poverty line.
+While primary school enrollment for girls has improved, rural women still face barriers to completing secondary or higher education.
+Vocational training and digital literacy remain limited, especially for women below the poverty line.

-Closing the gender gap in labor participation could add $770 billion USD to India’s GDP by 2025 (UN Women, 2024).
-Studies show that empowered women reinvest up to 90% of their income into their families’ education, health, and well-being (World Bank, 2022).
+According to UN Women (2024), closing the gender gap in labor participation could add $770 billion USD to India’s GDP by 2025.
+Empowered women reinvest up to 90% of their income into their families’ education, health, and well-being (World Bank, 2022).

 At Life Global Canada, we focus on: